Principles

 • Culture of experimentation & learning: Encourage ideation, controlled experimentation, and allocate time to learn new technologies and best practices.

-• Actionable metrics, not vanity metrics: Measure what drives improvement: lead time, deployment frequency, MTTR, user satisfaction.
+• Actionable metrics, not vanity metrics: Measure what drives improvement: lead time, deployment frequency, user satisfaction, and total cost of delivery (including AI and token spend where it applies).

 Risk & Expectation Management